/

 Have you ever wondered why credit card numbers are so long?
 There is actually a valid reason for that card number sequence.
 In reality, it is a code.
 Each section of numbers represents data about your card.
 You can read those digits to discover things like who issued the card, the industry category, or the card type.

 With all that extra info, it is far easier to execute transactions.
 And as more and more people use their credit cards, we need straightforward ways to process payments.
-Without it, keeping track of the millions of daily credit card purchases grows far too complex (not to mention how it makes fraud detection difficult).
+Without it, keeping track of the millions of daily credit card purchases grows far too complex (not to mention how it makes fraud detection and the chargeback process far more difficult).
 To that end, the industry developed the Bank Identification Number (BIN) system.

 Let's explore how BINs work and why they are crucial for safe payment processing.